 Read also: Hoi An Ancient Town Travel Guide

-Ba Na Hills opens daily from 7:30 a.m to 9:30 p.m.
+Ba Na Hills opens daily from 7:30 a.m to 9:30 p.m (at the moment, 8 am to 9 pm).
 However, visitors often just stay in this attraction until around 5 p.m because after that time, cable cars to get down the mountain may not be operated frequently anymore.
 The last tickets are sold before 5 too, so in common, only travelers sleeping over in its hotel reach up later than 5.
 While in the cabin to return to the city, you can see them on the opposite ride.

 Price and Extra Prices (Updated)

-Ba Na Hills entrance fee (ticket price) is 850,000 VND for adults and teenagers above 1,4 meters in height.
-It’s 700,000 VND for childrens from 1 to 1,4 meters, and free to smaller ones.
+Ba Na Hills entrance fee (ticket price) is 850,000 VND for adults (now 900,000 VND) and teenagers above 1,4 meters in height.
+It’s 700,000 VND for children from 1 to 1,4 meters, (now 750,000 VND) and free to smaller ones.
 Its inclusions are entry to all sights, outdoor activities, cable car, funicular, games in theme park.
 Lunch, photography, wax museum, and some games in theme park are excluded.
 If you would like to have a buffet lunch, travelers pay an extra 250,000 VND and to visit the wax museum, 100,000 VND will be charged.

 Where to Buy Ba Na Hills Ticket?